Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Easy

-This is an easy cat enclosure plan that you should be able to accomplish even with no woodworking or crafting experience.
+This is an easy cat enclosure plan that you should be able to accomplish without woodworking or crafting experience.
 The enclosure requires basic materials that you can find at any home improvement store.
-This YouTube video explains all the details and shows you how to put together this cat enclosure step by step.
+This YouTube video explains all the details and shows you how to assemble it step by step.

 Easy DIY Exterior Cat Enclosure- Cuckoo 4 design